ibm-cloud-docs/image-templates/image_cloud-init.md

 a customized image that you've enabled for cloud-init.
 {:shortdesc}

 The following operating systems now default to a cloud-init enabled image when you order a virtual server without add-ons.
-(Add-ons include additional software, post-provisioning scripts, and advanced monitoring.)
+(Add-ons include more software, post-provisioning scripts, and advanced monitoring.)
 * CentOS 6, 7
 * Debian 8, 9
-* Red Hat Enterprise Linux 6.x, 7.x
+* Red Hat Enterprise Linux&reg; 6.x, 7.x
 * Ubuntu 16.04, 18.04
 * Windows Server 2012, 2012 R2, 2016, 2019